 - Interpreters – provide assistance to those who do not speak fluent English

-- Doctors & Nurse Practitioners – Active, Unrestricted Licensure in Iowa.
+- Physicians, Nurse Practitioners, Physician Assistants – Active, Unrestricted Licensure in Iowa.
 Provide basic primary care services to patients

 - Nurses (LPN, RN) – Active, Umestricted Licensure in Iowa.
 Gather patient intake information and assist in the provision of basic primary care services

 - CNA, CMA, EMT – Gather patient intake information and assist in the provision of basic primary care services.